eroslover/laravel-references/README.md

 ##### Syncing references

-The `syncRefs` method accepts `null`, `Model` or `Collection` of models to place or remove from the references table.
+The `syncRefs` method accepts `null`, `Model` or `Collection` of models to put data or remove data from the references table.
 Any models that are not in the given collection will be removed from the references table.
-So, after this operation is complete, only the models in the given collection will exist in the reference table for chosen model:
+So, when this operation is complete, only models in the given collection will exist in the reference table for chosen model:

 ```php
 $photo->syncRefs($referencable);